-The BMPs set forth in this manual shall be appropriately incorporated into all erosion and sedimentation control plans unless the designer shows that alteration of these BMPs or inclusion of other BMPs shall effectively minimize accelerated erosion and sedimentation as well as, or better than, the BMPs in this manual.
+The BMPs set forth in this manual must be appropriately incorporated into all erosion and sedimentation control plans unless the designer shows that alteration of these BMPs or inclusion of other BMPs effectively minimizes accelerated erosion and sedimentation as well as, or better than, the BMPs in this manual.
 Since the burden of proof concerning the effectiveness of a proposed new product or procedure lies with the designer, all necessary information required to approve the use of the new product or procedure must be submitted as part of the application.
-At a minimum, this should include the following:
+At a minimum, include the following:

 - 1. The name of the product (and type of control if a brand name is used). - 2.
-Proposed use (e.g., storm sewer inlet protection).
+The proposed use (e.g., storm sewer inlet protection) for the product.
 If this product or procedure has the potential to minimize accelerated erosion and sedimentation more effectively or efficiently than current methods, this should be stated and the reason given (e.g., same protection for less cost, less maintenance required, etc.).
-Demonstrated that the proposed use meets with any manufacturer's recommendations (e.g., copy of manufacturer's brochure showing such use, test data, limitations, etc.). - 3.
+Demonstrate that the proposed use meets with any manufacturer's recommendations (e.g., copy of manufacturer's brochure showing such use, test data, limitations, etc.). - 3.
 Where the proposed use is in a protected watershed or within a buffer (e.g., adjacent to a stream channel or wetland), specify an alternative conventional BMP for immediate installation should the innovative product or procedure fail.
 The definition of a product failure must be clearly stated. - 4.
-Sufficient installation information must be provided to ensure its proper use.
-This should include a clear, concise sequence as well as a typical detail showing all critical dimensions and/or elevations.
+Provide sufficient installation information to ensure its proper use.
+Include a clear, concise sequence as well as a typical detail showing all critical dimensions and/or elevations.
 Provide proof that the alternate BMP was previously installed and worked under conditions comparable to the environmental conditions of the proposed site. - 5.
-The plan maps must show all locations where the proposed new product or procedure will be used.
-All receiving waters must be identified.
-Any downstream public water supplies, fish hatcheries, or other environmentally sensitive facilities must be noted. - 6.
-A suitable maintenance program must be provided.
-Specific instructions, which identify potential problems and recommended remedies must be included.
+Show on the plan maps all locations where the proposed new product or procedure will be used.
+Identify all receiving waters.
+Note any downstream public water supplies, fish hatcheries, or other environmentally sensitive facilities. - 6.
+Provide a suitable maintenance program.
+Include specific instructions, which identify potential problems and recommended remedies.